 - A list is a data structure in Python that stores a group of values.

-- It is mutable in nature (means once created we can change it by using code)
+- It is mutable in nature (meaning once created, we can change it by using code)

 - It allows duplicates